 The detangling lotion includes shea butter that will improve the appearance of your child’s hair by softening it and making it shinier.

-This set of two brushes from Yellodoor will let you gently brush a baby or toddler’s hair without pulling or tugging it.
+This two baby hairbrush set from Yellodoor will let you gently brush a baby or toddler’s hair without pulling or tugging it.
 A goat’s hair brush and a bamboo bristle brush are included with the set.

 The goat’s hair brush is perfect for a toddler’s very fine hair.
 The firmer bristles on the bamboo bristle brush will allow you to give your toddler’s scalp a massage to stimulate it and increase blood flow and circulation.
 This can help encourage the growth of new hairs.